 ‘Because it’s been 8 hours’

-‘Shut up,’ she stopped him.
-As soon as she was satisfied she smacked her lips and kept the case back.
-Before she left she gave Daniel a long hard stare.
+‘Shut up Daniel,’ she smiled.
+She smacked her lips when satisfied, and returned the case.
+Before she left she gave Daniel a tender glance.
 ‘All the best, i mean seriously,’

-The evening was radiant and the skies shone red and purple.
+The evening was radiant and the skies, red and purple, scarred after being scorched themselves in the afterglow of the sun.
 It was almost 4pm and meeting was just about to start.

-I’m sorry i am a bit tardy.
-Traffic,’ said Mr Jamal, the head of Orthopedics.
-Present at the table were all the head of departments of respective fields all which were deemed relevant to attend, that is from Internal Medicine, Obstetrics and Gynaecology, Pediatrics, Orthopedics, Emergency Medicine and General Surgery.
-Datuk Dr Siti was of course there seated next to laptop waiting patiently for one more member to walk in the door.
+I’m sorry I am a bit tardy.
+Traffic,’ said Mr Jamal, the head of Surgery.
+Present at the table were the heads of departments, each from their respective fields; Internal Medicine, Obstetrics and Gynaecology, Pediatrics, Orthopedics, Emergency Medicine and General Surgery.
+Siti was pleased that everyone showed up, all but one.
+She sat next to her laptop waiting patiently.

 ‘So will he testify?’

-‘Of course you didn’t Doctor and i would never accuse you of such a thing but will he be on our side of the story is what im asking?’
+‘Of course you didn’t Doctor and I would never expect you to do such a thing but i just have to know.
+Will he be on our side of the story?’

-‘He will be heard and we should give him his time.’
+‘He will be heard and he will have his own story.’

 ‘So my boy, I’m guessing you know why you are here,’ Dr Satya had a very warm yet hardened paternal voice.
 His demeanour was calm as he gestured the house officer to sit.

-‘I think this is about her,’ Daniel replied while he caught the doctor surreptitiously nod, ‘and why she killed herself.’
+‘I think this is about her,’ Daniel replied while he caught the doctor surreptitiously nod, ‘and why she killed herself.
+Isn’t it?’

 ‘And more importantly, Daniel, how are you connected to all of this?’